CISecurity/ControlsAssessmentSpecification/control-13/control-13.1.rst

 Dependencies
 ------------
-* TBD
+* Sub-control 1.4: Maintain Detailed Asset Inventory

 Inputs
 -----------
 #.
-The organizationally-defined classification scheme
+CS: The organizationally-defined classification scheme
 #.
 The data set of sensitive information for which the organization is responsible, mapped to the classification scheme defined by Input 1
 #.
-A mapping of an organization's endpoints/systems containing sensitive information classified by Input 2.
+A mapping of an organization's endpoints/systems containing sensitive information classified by Input 2 (ideally using the endpoint inventory; see sub-control 1.4)

 Operations
 ----------